publiccodenet/about/activities/codebase-stewardship/success-for-a-codebase.md

 type: resource
 ---

+# Success for a codebase

-This is how we define the sucess of codebase stewardship on a codebase
+This is how we define the sucess of codebase stewardship on a codebase:

 (contributorsx2)x(maintainersx10)